|Rewards Rating:||3.9 / 5|

 According to our estimates, the average cardholder will earn a little over $300 worth of United miles per year via card spend with the Club Infinite card.
 This assumes an average rewards rate of 1.34 miles per dollar, a mile value of 1.52 cents per mile and an annual spend of $15,900 (based on data from the Bureau of Labor Statistics).

 United miles are pretty flexible and can also be used for booking with one of the airline’s 28 Star Alliance partners.
 Other United redemption options like hotel bookings, car rentals and cruises will usually force you to sacrifice mile value.

-For example, take The Platinum Card® from American Express, which gets you 5 points per dollar on all flights booked directly with an airline or with American Express Travel.
+For example, take The Platinum Card® from American Express, which gets you 5 points per dollar on all flights booked directly with an airline or with American Express Travel (on up to $500,000 on these purchases per calendar year).
 If you were to spend $5,000 per year on such travel, you’d earn 25,000 Amex Membership Rewards points.
 Even if you only booked with United, the Club Infinite card would earn just 20,000 United miles on a $5,000 spend.

 Though United itself is not an Amex transfer partner, you could transfer your Amex points to one of United’s eligible Star Alliance partners (Singapore Airlines KrisFlyer, Air Canada Aeroplan and ANA Mileage Club) at a 1:1 ratio and use them to book flights with United.

 See related: United Airlines partners